MarcoPon/SeqBox/README.md

 So, as long as a newly created SBX file is checked as OK with SBXDec, it should be OK.
 Also, SBXEnc and SBXDec by default don't overwrite files, and SBXReco uniquify the recovered ones.
 Finally, the file content is not altered in any way (except if a password is used), just re-framed.

+## Related tools

+Check my [BlockHashLoc](https://github.com/MarcoPon/BlockHashLoc) for a different/sinergic approach to obtaining a similar degree of recoverability, but using a parallel, small hashes file instead of a standalone container.
+It's probably more suited to protect existing files, when it isn't practical to touch/re-encode them.

 ## Links